Global Survey Finds 80% of Consumers Prefer Identity Verification Measures When Choosing Online Brands

 Leaders and laggards: certain sectors need to enhance their usage of digital identity

 Despite more consumers demanding digital identity solutions for verification when engaging with companies online, they aren’t confident that all businesses are doing everything they can to protect their online accounts.
 Only one-third (34%) of consumers believe that their bank has implemented more online identity verification checks since the pandemic to protect them against online fraud and identity theft.
-Similarly, in the gaming and gambling space, only a small percentage more (41%) say they are “confident” that providers are doing what they can to accurately verify identities and prevent identity-related fraud.
+Similarly, in the gaming and gambling space, less than half (41%) of consumers say they are “confident” that providers are doing what they can to accurately verify identities and prevent identity-related fraud.

 Online identity verification can improve trust in service providers and social platforms